Degree Programs & Requirements

-Note: If you enter the PhD program with a master’s, you will be expected to complete your coursework and preliminary exams by the end of your second year or the first term of the third year.
+Note: If you enter the PhD program with a master’s, you will be expected to complete your coursework and preliminary exams by the end of your fourth semester of full time funding.

 Graduate Minor in History

 Students pursuing graduate degrees in other departments may minor in history.
-To earn a master’s minor, students will be asked to take two history courses and craft a thesis with a historical dimension.
+To earn a master’s minor, you will be asked to take two history courses and craft a thesis with a historical dimension.
 Students wishing to earn a PhD minor will be asked to take four history courses, including Scope and Methods of Historical Studies.
 Minor students must also take a written and oral examination, which can be incorporated into their home department, as long as a historian sits on the examining committee.

 Non-Degree Graduate Credits

-Non-degree seeking students can join graduate seminars as well, more information can be found here.
+Non-degree seeking students can join graduate seminars as well.